terraform-ibm-modules/terraform-ibm-scc-workload-protection/solutions/fully-configurable/README.md

-# Security and Compliance Center Workload Protection Fully Configurable solution
+# Cloud automation for Security and Compliance Center Workload Protection

 This solution supports provisioning and configuring the following infrastructure: